hcsturix74/LuaNoSQL/README.md

 # LuaNoSQL
-LuaNoSQL is a simple no-ffi-based interface from Lua to NoSQL DBMS
+LuaNoSQL is a simple no-ffi-based interface from Lua to NoSQL DBMS (UnQLite, Vedis...)

 ## Overview

 LuaNoSQL is a simple interface from Lua to NoSQL DBMS (heavily inspired by [LuaSQL](http://keplerproject.github.io/luasql/doc/us/) & [LuaSQLite3](http://lua.sqlite.org/index.cgi/index)).
-This implementation is NOT based on [FFI library](http://luajit.org/ext_ffi.html) It enables a Lua program to:
+This implementation is NOT based on [FFI library](http://luajit.org/ext_ffi.html).

+It enables a Lua program to:
  * Connect to UnQLite, Vedis (not supported yet) databases;
  * Execute arbitrary key/value operations;
  * Manage data using cursors.

 Version 1.0 is the first official release and it supports [UnQLite](http://unqlite.org) DB only.
+JX9 Document Store functions for UnQLite are currently not supported (in development)

 ## Status